danludwig/CloudConfigCrypto/README.md

 ## Why this project

 I built this project mainly because I wanted to be able to decrypt some web.config sections that I encrypted over a year ago.
-I forgot some of the settings I used for the `mailSettings/smtp/network` section, and these were proving difficult to decrypt using command line tools.
-I ran a little spike to see if I could decrypt it using brute force, and that spike turned into this project.
+I forgot some of the settings I used for the `dataCacheClients` and `system.net/mailSettings/smtp/network` section, and these were proving difficult to decrypt using command line tools.
+I ran a little spike to see if I could decrypt them by brute force, and that spike turned into this project.

 ## How to use it